caocscar/ConnectedVehicleDocs/RSEdocumentation.md

 **Note**: Due to rounding of datetimes in the metadata, there will be some V2I BSM messages that fall outside the BSM dataset by a second or less.

 ## File Content Description
+Files are comma delimited.
+Files **do not** have any column headers.
 Each file contains all V2I for that TripStart day.

 ## Folder/File Naming Convention